 - Play Position Marker (indicated above) - Displays the current playback position, can be (Left-clicked & dragged).
 You can Left-click to reposition this marker while the song is stopped or playing.
 NOTE: There is an option on the Right-Click main transport Stop button Remember seek time for the start position to be remembered.

 - Song Loop (uses Time Markers) - Right-Click a Time Marker and select the option 'Song loop'.
 See below for more information on adding Time Markers.
 The 'Song loop' marker (note the down facing arrow) defines the repeat point for a playing project, repeats are not played when a song is rendered although the marker can be used to define render length.
 TIP: The Repeat Marker is ignored during rendering except for the special case where the marker is set beyond the end of the last Playlist data.
 This will force the project to be rendered to the point set by the marker, useful for ensuring decaying effect sounds are captured.
 LIVE: The song markers can also be used to control live playback & performance.
-NOTE: There is a Loop Recording option on the Snap Panel.
+NOTE: There is a Loop Recording option on the Toolbar shortcut icons.

 - Timeline Selection (indicated above) - (Ctrl+Left-click) & drag in the bar-ruler area to make a vertical selection across all tracks.
 (Shift+Left-click) & drag to copy-move selection.
 The Timeline Selections will play in loop mode or render as a single section.
 Actually we cheated a bit with the screen shot, while only the selected portion of the Playlist will play, any portions of a Clip outside the selected area will also turn red (i.e. be selected), but these out-of-bounds clip-parts won't play.
 NOTE: See here to learn more about using the time-line selections to add or delete time sections of the Playlist.